-Junkee studied sustainability with focus on sustainable energy, materials and technology on ASU's Tempe campus.
+Junkee studied sustainability with a focus on sustainable energy, materials and technology.
 In the summer of 2018, he took his skills abroad to South Korea to work in the United Nations Economic and Social Commission for Asia and the Pacific.
 He worked in the East and North East Asia office located in Incheon, Republic of Korea.
-He is now pursuing his MBA at Cornell University with focus on environmental finance and environmental sustainability policy.
+He is now pursuing his MBA at Cornell University that focuses on environmental finance and environmental sustainability policy.